zaneGittins/bifract/docs/getting-started/sizing.md

 ClickHouse shards distribute data horizontally.
 Each shard holds a subset of the data, and queries fan out across all shards in parallel.
 Replicas within a shard provide high availability.

 Dev through Small use a single shard.
 Medium introduces 2 shards to distribute write load.
 Large and X-Large add more shards for higher throughput.
 The wizard pre-fills shard and replica counts based on the selected profile, but you can adjust them before generating manifests.

-## Choosing a Profile

-Start with **Dev** for local development or CI.
-For production, match the tier to your expected daily ingest volume and scale up if you see resource pressure.
-Key factors beyond raw volume: concurrent queries, alert count, query complexity, and log cardinality.

-You can adjust resource limits in the generated manifests without re-running the wizard.